Personal Branding Image Consulting ,Atlanta

 I have now assigned social media a new specific task--to get the word out about ME.
 Who I am, what I do and why I do it better than anyone else.
 The goal of every post is to direct my audience to my website: my home-base.

 As for my girl?
 We decided to take on some teen counseling.
 She loves it!
-She really looks forward to going to talk to her counselor a couple of times a month and pour out her feelings with someone who cares, but isn't her mom!
+She really looks forward to talking with her counselor a couple of times a month and pour out her feelings with someone who cares, but isn't her mom!
 Actually, it has made her more open and conversant with her dad and me.
 She's grown.
 I've grown.
 Our relationship is being built for life and social media is in our control.
 It does not control us.

-Helping you express your most authentic self and #BETHAT for which you want to be known,
+Helping you #BETHAT for which you want to be known,

 What if making decisions was as easy is opening a compass and heading due north.
 What if I told you your core values are that compass?
 Do you know your due north?
 Your core values are your personal fundamental beliefs.
 They have been described as what you stand for, who you really are, and the expression of your authentic self.
 I refer to them as your internal compass.